Racopokemon/ImageSort/README.md

   * Also save the last position of the cursor
 * Let the users decide how many categories they need (and let them rename later?) instead of the static 3
   * The 3 is not even a constant, its just hardcoded.
 Change this
-* Mid-clicking any check or category sets the filter to it or unsets it
+* ~~Mid-clicking any check or category sets the filter to it or unsets it~~
 * Launcher: Context menu to open dir in explorer.
 PLS
 * is there now maybe antialais for image viewer? argh
 * ~~CAN WE PLEASE also see the lens manufacturer etc if it is known???
 I have reached the level where I want to know this at other ppls photos.~~
 * ~~In zoom: Spacebar or mid-click or *whatever* to zoom to 1:1?~~
 * ~~Also in zoom: show the pixel scale (100% means 1 pixel to 1 pixel)~~
 * error handling is very much non-existent when copying files - there is not even stack traces rn if a file to move does not exist..
-* scrolling both l and r buttons scrolls through files as normal
+* ~~scrolling both l and r buttons scrolls through files as normal~~
-* Top left hot-corner (full-screen only) to instantly hide cursor and all annotations?
-For night views, I realized I need this feature.
+* ~~Top left hot-corner (full-screen only) to instantly hide cursor and all annotations?
+For night views, I realized I need this feature.~~
+* new key combination to switch between categories: ctrl + up / down